A popstar so famous she only needs one name, Madonna celebrates her 60th birthday this month.

 5. Madonna singles have spent 516 weeks in the Top 40 since her first hit in 1984 – that’s nearly 10 years!!

 6. Madonna’s first ever single was Everybody, the cover of which didn’t even feature a picture of the star.
-As it didn't get a proper release here, it didn’t chart in the UK.
+It didn’t chart in the UK.

 7. Madonna’s first UK chart entry was Holiday, which was also her first Top 10, peaking at Number 6 – although it wouldn’t be the last we saw of Madonna’s signature song…